AI4OPT/ml4acopf_benchmark/README.md

 ---
 The benchmark files are located in the `onnx` and `vnnlib` folders:

-To reproduce vnnlib files, run: `python generate_properties.py 42`
+To reproduce vnnlib files, run: `python generate_properties.py`

 ## Vnnlib description
 ### Input:
 +- a% perturbation of the reference active and reactive load + random noise between -b% and b%, where a and b are self-defined values.
 ### Output:
-Check power balance violation:
+Check the properties of the NN output

+For example, we are interested in if power balance violation is within some threshold:

 for each bus `i`
 - `|p_balance[i]| <= max(10^(-3), 10^(-2)*pd_i)`